Huskberry/Tictactanium/README.md

 ## Visual Application

-Tictactenium utilizes Text-to-Speech (TTS) technology, specifically the [rhasspy/piper](https://github.com/rhasspy/piper) library, to facilitate an adaptable Braille-like experience.
+Tictactanium utilizes Text-to-Speech (TTS) technology, specifically the [rhasspy/piper](https://github.com/rhasspy/piper) library, to facilitate an adaptable Braille-like experience.
 It converts text to audio files and processes these through a Fourier Transform algorithm.
 The resulting frequencies and amplitudes are then translated into PWM signals which activate linear vibrating actuators—making webpages like Wikipedia, textbooks, or blogs accessible without the need for expensive technology.

 ## Audio Application

-For those with hearing impairments, Tictactenium enables a unique auditory experience through controlled skin vibrations on the wrist.
+For those with hearing impairments, Tictactanium enables a unique auditory experience through controlled skin vibrations on the wrist.
 In essence, this is a form of sensory substitution.

 ## Features